Nuisance Wildlife Control Operator (NWCO)

 DISPOSITION OF INJURED WILDLIFE:

 Captured wildlife that is injured and unfit to be released should normally be euthanized.
-Occasionally, depending on the species, and the severity of the injury, they may be turned over to a ODWC licensed rehabilitator, for care and later release provided the rehabilitator is made aware of the relocation requirements of this program (see Relocation of Live Wildlife) and agrees to comply with them.
+Occasionally, depending on the species, and the severity of the injury, they may be turned over to an ODWC licensed rehabilitator, for care and later released.

 EUTHANASIA OF WILDLIFE (humane killing of wildlife):